mbta/concentrate/guides/architecture.md

 those filters maintain external state and refer to it during the filtering.

 After the first pass of filtering, the data are grouped by their trip ID.
-This more closely matches the GTFS-RT format, by having a TripUpdate grouped with the VehiclePositions and StopTimeUpdates for that trip.
+This more closely matches the GTFS-RT format, by having a TripDescriptor grouped with the VehiclePositions and StopTimeUpdates for that trip.

 The groups are then passed through modules implementing the GroupFilter